-JOPLIN, Mo.
-(Nov.
-6, 2023) – Mercy hospitals in nine communities across Arkansas, Missouri and Oklahoma received A grades in The Leapfrog Group’s Fall 2023 Hospital Safety Grade.
-These locations are among only 30% of hospitals across the country to earn the highest possible grade from the national nonprofit patient safety advocate group.
+Mercy Hospital Joplin has received an A grade in The Leapfrog Group’s Spring 2023 Hospital Safety Grade.
+Mercy Joplin was among only 29% of hospitals across the country to earn the highest possible grade from the national nonprofit patient safety advocate group.

-Statewide, Mercy’s A grades represent a large portion of the total A grades received by all hospitals.
-In Arkansas, Mercy’s two A grades were among only six earned throughout the state.
-Missouri has a total of 13 A grades, five of which are Mercy hospitals.
+Statewide, Mercy’s A grades represent a huge portion of the total A grades received by all hospitals.
+Missouri has a total of 19 A grades, with five going to Mercy hospitals.
+In Arkansas, Mercy’s two A grades were among only seven earned throughout the state.

 Mercy, one of the 20 largest U.S. health systems and named the top large system in the U.S. for excellent patient experience by NRC Health, serves millions annually with nationally recognized quality care and one of the nation’s largest Accountable Care Organizations.
 Mercy is a highly integrated, multi-state health care system including more than 40 acute care, managed and specialty (heart, children’s, orthopedic and rehab) hospitals, convenient and urgent care locations, imaging centers and pharmacies.
 Mercy has 900 physician practices and outpatient facilities, more than 4,000 physicians and advanced practitioners and more than 45,000 co-workers serving patients and families across Arkansas, Kansas, Missouri and Oklahoma.
 Mercy also has clinics, outpatient services and outreach ministries in Arkansas, Louisiana, Mississippi and Texas.